 - Note: The more images you have, the longer the load time the page can experience.

-- Alternative Text: Descriptive alternative text should be used in images.
+Descriptive alternative text should be used in images.
 For instance, an alternative text should be "black and white police cruiser with lights on" instead of "cop car."
+Read more on our Create Alt Text for Images page.

-- Reasoning: Alternative text is important when using a screen reader to access the site and for ADA compliance.
+- Reasoning: Alternative text is important when using a screen reader to access the site and for WCAG 1.1.1.